-Don't wait for retirement to hit to develop a plan.
+Don't wait until you're retired to develop a plan.
 Pre-retirement planning – including financial, psychological and social planning – improves the retirement transition, helps maintain physical and mental health, increases positive attitudes and lowers anxiety after retirement.2

 What does psychological pre-planning mean?
 Think about how you’ll spend your newly unstructured time or any anticipated changes in your emotional state.
-Talking about plans with family and friends can also significantly benefit people's mental health once they arrive in retirement, perhaps because discussing these details out loud provides a sense of control over the uncertainty ahead.
+Talking about plans with family and friends can also significantly benefit people's mental health once they arrive in retirement.
+Discussing these details out loud provides a sense of control over the uncertainty ahead.

 If work consumes most of your life, you might want to take some time before you retire to invest in your friendships and consider the types of activities you’d like to explore.
 One study at Harvard Medical School showed that four factors had the biggest impact on an enjoyable, healthy and rewarding retirement.
 3

 Putting these factors into practice can even benefit your physical health:

 Think about using this transitional time to reach out to old friends, invite coworkers out to coffee and maybe consider volunteering at the animal shelter you've always been interested in.